 Did you know?
-The capacity of the theatre during the opening week was reported as 3000 –as there was also standing room on all four levels.
+The capacity of the theatre during the opening week was reported as 3000.
+There was also standing room on all four levels.
 Today, the seating capacity is 1153.

 This amazing space is a wonder of restoration and revival, presenting a full range of every performing artform.
 It’s Blackpool’s community theatre, Lancashire’s preferred opera house and Britain’s National Theatre of Variety.